saper-2/rpi-5inch-hdmi-touchscreen-driver/README.md

 Now I have a nicely aligned each frame start at first byte (first column), and each frame fit exactly one line.
 So I have touch panel that report a touch with 22 bytes...

 # 3. Install tslib

-_Don't install tslib from raspberry pi repositories_ this version is older than dinosaurs.
-You have to build one yourself.
+<b>Don't install tslib from raspberry pi repositories</b> this version is older than dinosaurs.
+I have to build more recent version from sources, so without grumbling:
-Without rambling:

 ```
 pi@raspiv2 ~ $ mkdir tslib
 pi@raspiv2 ~/tslib $ cd tslib